our logo - Granton Castle

 The first tramline in the Granton area dates from 1909, but to understand the history we need to look a little further afield.
 From the early days and right up to the present time, transport in the area formed part of the network serving Edinburgh and Leith.

-In 1909 a new line was built running along beside the sea on Starbank Road and Trinity Crescent, then under the railway at Trinity Bridge and along Lower Granton Road to Granton Square.
+In 1909 a new line was built running along beside the sea on Starbank Road and Trinity Crescent, then round the z-bend under the railway at Trinity Bridge and along Lower Granton Road to Granton Square.
 The line curved through the west side of the square and continued up Granton Road to Ferry Road, where it turned at right angles and ran along Ferry Road to connect with the existing line at the Ferry Road / Newhaven Road junction.
+A small part of this route, at Granton Square and just to the east of it, was outside Leith.

-A Leith open top electric tram at East Terrace - Click to enlarge
+A Leith open top electric tram at East Cottages – Click to enlarge

-A Leith open top electric tram at East Terrace (now part of Lower Granton Road) sometime around the First World War.
+A Leith open top electric tram at East Cottages (now part of Lower Granton Road) sometime around the First World War.

 © National Tramway Museum